-The company's portfolio includes Canadian equities with fair values that move with the Toronto Stock Exchange Composite Index and United States equities with fair values that move with the S&P 500 index.
-At December 31, 2014 a 10% movement in the stock markets with all other variables held constant would have an estimated affect on the fair values of the company's Canadian common and United States common of \$970,000 (2013 - \$935,000).
+The company's portfolio includes Canadian equities with fair values that move with the Toronto Stock Exchange Composite Index.
+At December 31, 2015 a 10% movement in the stock market with all other variables held constant would have an estimated affect on the fair value of the company's Canadian equities of \$920,000 (2014 - \$970,000).
 This change would be recognized in comprehensive income.